SofieKG/Master-thesis/README.md

 Contents:

+1. Merged_Excel is the Excel-file used as the basis for the data.
-1. Rscript_Data_Transformation contains the data preparation prior to the analysis.
+2. Rscript_Data_Transformation contains the data preparation prior to the analysis.
-2. Rscript_OLS_assumptions contains the preparation for the analysis.
+3. Rscript_OLS_assumptions contains the preparation for the analysis.
-3. Rscript_analysis contains the actual code used in order to answer the hypotheses.
+4. Rscript_analysis contains the actual code used in order to answer the hypotheses.